yessycrown/t4ds/_posts/2023-04-11-topological-descriptors.md

 ## Overview

 To round off day 1, we combine what you learned in the first two sessions to cover the basics of topological data analysis (TDA).
-After learning the requisite theory, we present relevant examples in R in order to gain hands-on experience with TDA.
+While learning the requisite theory, we present relevant examples in R in order to gain hands-on experience with TDA.

 This session is presented jointly by Brittany and Ben.
 Brittany will cover most of the